 Job Search

-Employers take risks when hiring students.
-Processes are in place to prevent them from making a bad hiring decision.
+Employers take risks when hiring and therefore put processes in place to prevent them from making bad hiring decisions.
 In the job search, your goal is to let the employer know that you are the solution to their hiring problem.

 Networking